xLightsSequencer/xLights/README.txt

 					- Enhancement (Frankr).
 New option in spirals to allow the thickness to grow or shrink 3.1.1:  Aug 12,2013 - Bug Fix: (Matt Brown).
 Matt has fixed the Meteor effect.
 He has also enhanced it so meteors can fall to the left or right.
-						We have	renamed	Starfiled to be called "explode" and "implode"
+						We have	renamed	Starfield to be called "explode" and "implode"
 					- Enhancement: (Matt Brown)  I made some improvements to countdown & skip blank cells logic.
 I also changed a couple of method names to make them more clear.
 Also, the timer now skips if the last interval takes more than 50ms to process.
 Before it was blocking until the last interval finished (so if every interval took more than 50ms you had a stackup of waiting timer calls to process).
 3.1.0:  Aug 7,2013 	- Enhancement: (frankr) new single BACKUP option now.
 						Goto to "File,Backup" and every xml file you have will be created in the new Backup sub-directory under show show directory.